-At December 31, 2018, the Association's investment in CoBank is in the form of Class A stock with a par value of \$100.00 per share.
+At December 31, 2019, the Association's investment in CoBank is in the form of Class A stock with a par value of \$100.00 per share.
 The Association is required to own stock in CoBank to capitalize its direct loan balance and participation loans sold to CoBank.
 The current requirement for capitalizing its direct loan from CoBank is 4.00 percent of the Association's prior year average direct loan balance.
-The current requirement for capitalizing patronage-based participation loans sold to CoBank is 8.00 percent of the Association's prior ten-year average balance of such participations sold to CoBank.
-Under the current CoBank capital plan, patronage from CoBank related to these participations sold is paid 75 percent cash and 25 percent Class A stock on participations for agricultural cooperatives and communications customers and 80 percent cash and 20 percent Class A stock on participations for electric distribution and generation cooperatives and rural water customers.
 The capital plan is evaluated annually by CoBank's board of directors and management and is subject to change.